 That should give you a very brief overview of who Havi is in Norse Mythology, so that you aren’t confused while playing Assassin’s Creed Valhalla.
 For more useful tips and guides on the game, be sure to check out Twinfinite’s extensive wiki.

-You should also see some related content below you may find helpful.
+You should also see some related content below that you may find helpful.
 Otherwise, if you can’t find an answer to a question you have then feel free to reach out in the comment section below and we’ll do our best to lend a hand.